dcyr/risqueAccidentRegen/README.md

----
-title: "Analyzing risk of regeneration failure in the managed boreal forest of North-western Quebec"
+# Analyzing risk of regeneration failure in the managed boreal forest of North-western Quebec
-author: "Repository maintained by Dominic Cyr; Project conducted in collaboration with Sylvie Gauthier and Tadeusz Splawinski"
+Repository maintained by Dominic Cyr; Project conducted in collaboration with Sylvie Gauthier and Tadeusz Splawinski
-output:
-  html_document:
-    keep_md: yes
----

 [Dominic Cyr][5]

-Updated on Jun 19 2018
+Updated on Jun 21 2018

 -------